What problems do diesel machines cause for air quality?

 European air pollution rules for off-road diesel machines such as bulldozers, excavators and barges are much more lax than those for cars and lorries.
-As well as this, some engine types (for example, diesel locomotives) and older machines are excluded from air pollution law.
+As well as this, some engine types (for example, diesel locomotives) and older machines are excluded from air quality laws.
 This is a problem because, according to the World Health Organisation (WHO), diesel exhaust is carcinogenic.
 Diesel machines account for 12% of nitrogen dioxide (NOx) emissions and 15% of fine particles from land-based sources but their importance is increasing as emissions from other land sources are reduced due to more stringent emissions legislation.

 Why is particulate matter a problem for diesel machines?